#CYProud: Crystal Neer, Radiologic Technology

 Cypress + RadTech

 Neer is a radiologic technology major graduating from Cypress College Spring 2017.
 She will be receiving her rad tech license in the summer and hopes to spend time doing x-rays and become licensed in administering CAT scans as well.
-She hopes to attend a four-year instutition in the near future to pursue a bachelor’s degree.
+She hopes to attend a four-year institution in the near future to pursue a bachelor’s degree.

 Please tell us a little about yourself.
 Where did you grow up?
 What are your interests?
 What is your story?